 When removing make-up, simply washing off your cleanser won’t be effective enough for getting rid of base products like foundation and concealer.
 Here are some tools that help to make make-up removal easier, quicker and more gentle on your skin…

-Face Halo has extended its cult make-up removal line with these mini options which also work with just water.
-Almost like a glove for your fingertips, slip one onto your fingers, dampen it and its microfibre technology removes make-up easily.
-They work particularly great on the eyes and lips.
-Additionally, they can be machine washed up to 200 times – just think of all the cotton buds you can skip out on.
+They work particularly well on the eyes and lips.
+Additionally, they can be machine-washed up to 200 times – just think of all the cotton buds you can skip out on.

 If you love using cotton pads, it may be time to switch over to a more eco-friendly option.
 These reusable bamboo fibre pads can be washed and air dried again and again.
 Plus, they come in a recycled cotton pouch for storage.

-Main image: courtesy of brands
+Images: courtesy of brands